mann1mal/zPod-PKS-CSE-Demos/Kubeapps/readme.md

 ### Helm Security Considerations

 Helm runs locally on the client workstation or server that is initiating Helm commands (`cse-client` in this case).
 Helm provides standard application package management features to allow for streamlined application deployment/management in a Kubernetes cluster.
 To provide this service, Helm includes an application called Tiller Server (aka Tiller) that is usually installed as a pod in the Kubernetes cluster.
+Note: in Helmv3, which is currently in beta, Tiller is going away.
+This lab will be updated with Helmv3 transitions to GA.

-When you enter a Helm command from the client to install an application, the Helm client communicates the instructions to the tiller server which interacts with the Kubernetes API to execute commands.
+When you enter a Helm command from the client to install an application, the Helm client communicates the instructions to the Tiller Server which interacts with the Kubernetes API to execute commands.
 As Tiller has the ability to execute privliedge commands within a Kubernetes cluster, it should always be installed with thorough security precautions as detailed in [Securing your Helm Installation](https://helm.sh/docs/using_helm/#securing-your-helm-installation) page in the Helm Documentation.

 However, in this lab, for simplicity sake, we are going to deploy Tiller with the `cluster-admin` role so the service has access to all of the elements of the Kubernetes API to deploy our applications.
 This is **NOT** best practice for production but is more than acceptable in isolated/demo environments.

-Now that we've learned a little bit about Helm, let's change into our `Kubeapps` directory and create the Tiller `serviceaccount` and `rolebinding` that Helm requires to run in a Kubernetes cluster:
+1.3 Now that we've learned a little bit about Helm, let's change into our `Kubeapps` directory and create the Tiller `serviceaccount` and `rolebinding` that Helm requires to run in a Kubernetes cluster:

 ~~~
 $ cd ~/zPod-PKS-CSE-Demos/Kubeapps